meetings San Diego Association of Geologists home

 if pre-registered by the deadline, $5 extra if you did not make a reservation.
 Click the SDAG member checkbox on the reservation form if you are a member.

-Reservations: Make/Pay your reservation online by clicking the button below by Noon Sunday, February 9
+Reservations: Make/Pay your reservation online by clicking the button below by 6:00pm Wednesday, April 9

-RESERVATIONS CANNOT BE ACCEPTED AFTER by Noon Sunday, February 9
+RESERVATIONS CANNOT BE ACCEPTED AFTER by 6pm Wednesday, April 9

 (Please note beginning January 2024 all meeting reservations will require on-line pre-payment due to venue costs, venue contracts, and loss of money due to no shows.)